jmelendev/redux-saga-documentation/README.md

 ```

-This function has an iterator object with a `next()` property that returns an object is this syntaxt `{ value: ..., done: ... }`.
+This function has an iterator object with a `next()` property that returns an object in this syntax `{ value: ..., done: ... }`.
 This will continue to return a value with a falsey done property until `nextIndex` > `end`.
 At that point the iterator is terminated and returned object has would look like this `{value: ..., done: true }`.
 Once `done` equals true then you know the iterator has completed.
 All subsequent calls on to `next()` will return with `done: true`.

 Here is what is would look like to use `makeRangeIterator()`.